eNMS-automation/eNMS/docs/services/service_system.rst

   MAIL_USERNAME = environ.get('MAIL_USERNAME')
   MAIL_PASSWORD = environ.get('MAIL_PASSWORD')

-From the :guilabel:`admin/administration` panel, you must configure the sender and recipient addresses of the mail (Mail notification), as well as an Incoming webhook URL and channel for the Mattermost/Slack notifications.
+From the :guilabel:`Admin / Administration` panel, you must configure the sender and recipient addresses of the mail (Mail notification), as well as an Incoming webhook URL and channel for the Mattermost/Slack notifications.

 .. image:: /_static/services/service_system/notifications.png
    :alt: Notification
    :align: center

-The ``Mail Recipients`` parameter must be set for the mail system to work; the `Admin/Administration` panel parameter can also be overriden from Step2 of the Service Instance and Workflow configuration panels.
+The ``Mail Recipients`` parameter must be set for the mail system to work; the `Admin / Administration` panel parameter can also be overriden from Step2 of the Service Instance and Workflow configuration panels.
 For Mail notification, there is also an option in the Service Instance configuration to display only failed objects in the email summary versus seeing a list of all passed and failed objects.